 This Is Vegas was an open-world game that was being developed by Surreal Software, the same team that created The Suffering and the Drakan games.
 It was to be published by Warner Bros.
 Interactive for the Xbox 360, PlayStation 3, and PC.
 It has, since summer 2010, been cancelled.

 This Is Vegas was a rags-to-riches story of one man - a character who gets off a bus in Las Vegas with only a handful of dollars to his name.
-It's up to players to create their own empire in Vegas by getting to know famous people at the best night clubs, gambling, engaging in street races to get more respect, and fighting people.
+It would be up to players to create their own empire in Vegas by getting to know famous people at the best night clubs, gambling, engaging in street races to get more respect, and winning fights.

-The game was to be relying on four pillars: fighting, driving, gambling, and partying.
-The game contains numerous gambling minigames, such as poker, blackjack, and roulette; cheating at these games being a possibility.
-Players can also hit various nightclubs and pick up extra cash by tending bars or laying down moves on the dance floor.
+The game was designed around four main activities: fighting, driving, gambling, and partying.
+It was to contain numerous gambling minigames, such as poker, blackjack, and roulette; cheating at these games being a possibility.
+Players could also hit various nightclubs and pick up extra cash by tending bars or laying down moves on the dance floor.

 The citizens of Vegas were to be categorized as suits in a deck of cards: the Diamonds are the high rollers; the Hearts, classic Vegas old-timers; the Clubs, club-goers; and the Spades, the rockers in Vegas.
-Each of these factions will give players different missions to complete, unlocking new options in the game.
+Each of these factions would have given players different missions to complete, unlocking new options in the game.